miketang84/lglib/doc/intro.md

 #Appendix lglib

 ##Introduction to lglib
-lglib is the cornerstone for lua-based web framework bamboo.
+lglib is a cornerstone for the lua-based web framework [bamboo](https://github.com/daogangtang/bamboo).
 Generally speaking, it provides a high-level API for customized use on the following aspects:

 1. Extension of several lua standard libraries, like string, table and io
 2. Add several data structures for use, i.e., Dict, Set, List, Queue, etc
+3. Implementation of Object-Oriented Programming mechanism
-3. Global helper functions, like http-related methods
+4. Global helper functions, like http-related methods

 Injecting methods of lglib.string, lglib.table, lglib.io into namespaces of lua standard libraries, string, table and io separately.
 This means that we extend three lua standard libraries a little bit.